Geometric Deep Learning for Structure-Based Drug Design: A Survey: Structure-based Drug Design Tasks

 \subsubsection{Problem Formulation}

-Predicting how the ligand molecule binds to the target protein target is a fundamental problem in drug discovery and has broad applications in virtual screening and drug engineering.
-Formally, denote the target protein structure as $\mathcal{P}$, the ligand molecular 2D-graph as $G$, and the 3D structure of ligand as $R$, the objective is to learn a model $p(R|G, \mathcal{P})$ for ligand 3D structure prediction.
+Predicting the binding mode of a ligand molecule to a target protein, commonly referred to as molecular docking, is a fundamental challenge in drug discovery with a wide range of practical applications.
+We can represent the target protein structure as $\mathcal{P}$, the ligand's 2D graph as $G$, and the 3D structure of the ligand as $R$.
+The primary goal is to develop a model for $p(R|G, \mathcal{P})$ model that can be used to predict the 3D binding pose of the ligand.